Nineteenth International Conference on Autonomous Agents and Multi-Agent Systems

 Papers submitted to the Blue Sky special track must not exceed 4 pages (except for the bibliographic references, which are unlimited).

 The AAMAS format follows the ACM ‘SigConf’ proceedings guidelines (www.acm.org/publications/proceedings-template).
 Authors are encouraged to use the LaTeX style file (aamas.cls) provided for formatting AAMAS 2020 submissions.
-The AAMAS style file should be used for both full papers (8 pages plus extra pages with only bibliographic references if needed) as well as Blue Sky papers (4 pages plus extra pages with only bibliographic references).
+The AAMAS style file should be used for both full papers (8 pages plus extra pages with only bibliographic references if needed), Blue Sky papers (4 pages plus extra pages with only bibliographic references) as well as JAAMAS papers (2 pages plus bibliographic references).
 A sample latex file is provided here: AAMAS20Template-submission.zip.
 For special tracks, uncomment the relevant subtitle line (see the sample latex file).
 The ACM categories, subject descriptors and keywords are not needed in the PDF.

 There is also an ACM Word template but LaTeX is strongly preferred (and remember that only PDF files can be uploaded).
 Authors who choose to prepare their paper in Word format are responsible for adapting the ACM format: the copyright area should read “Proc. of the 19th International Conference on Autonomous Agents and Multiagent Systems (AAMAS 2020), B. An, N. Yorke-Smith, A. El Fallah Seghrouchni, G. Sukthankar (eds.), May 2020, Auckland, New Zealand. © 2020 International Foundation for Autonomous Agents and Multiagent Systems (www.ifaamas.org).
 All rights reserved.”
 The ACM categories, subject descriptors and keywords are not needed in the PDF.
 Questions may be addressed to the Publications Chair.

 Please do not modify the style files or any layout parameters.